foundersandcoders/old-coursebook/patterns/week1/forking-projects.md

 #Forking a project

 A fork is copy of a repository.
 We fork repositories as it allows us to change and edit the code, without out changing the original project.
+Think of it as making a copy of the project that you can work on as your own.

 ##Reasons why you may want to fork include:
 ### To propose changes to a project (or bug fixes)